rust-lang/rust/guide.md

 ## From text to semantic model

-The bulk of the rust-analyzer is transforming input text into semantic model of Rust code: a web of entities like modules, structs, functions and traits.
+The bulk of the rust-analyzer is transforming input text into a semantic model of Rust code: a web of entities like modules, structs, functions and traits.

-An important fact to realize is that (unlike most other languages like C# or Java) there isn't a one-to-one mapping between source code and semantic model.
+An important fact to realize is that (unlike most other languages like C# or Java) there isn't a one-to-one mapping between source code and the semantic model.
 A single function definition in the source code might result in several semantic
 functions: for example, the same source file might be included as a module into several crate, or a single "crate" might be present in the compilation DAG several times, with different sets of `cfg`s enabled.
-The IDE-specific task of mapping source code position into semantic model is inherently imprecise for this reason, and is handled by the [`source_binder`].
+The IDE-specific task of mapping source code position into a semantic model is inherently imprecise for this reason, and is handled by the [`source_binder`].

 [`source_binder`]: https://github.com/rust-analyzer/rust-analyzer/blob/guide-2019-01/crates/ra_hir/src/source_binder.rs

-The semantic interface is declared in [`code_model_api`] module.
-Each entity is identified by integer id and has a bunch of methods which take a salsa database as an argument and returns other entities (which are ids).
-Internally, this methods invoke various queries on the database to build the model on demand.
+The semantic interface is declared in the [`code_model_api`] module.
+Each entity is identified by an integer ID and has a bunch of methods which take a salsa database as an argument and returns other entities (which are also IDs).
+Internally, these methods invoke various queries on the database to build the model on demand.
 Here's [the list of queries].